Discover CXPACKET: Top 5 Reasons

 Setting MAXDOP

-Set the setup parameter “MAXDOP” (maximum degree of parallelism) to the suitable value for your task.
-The number of CPU cores used for concurrent query processing is constrained by this parameter.
+Set the setup parameter “MAXDOP” (maximum degree of parallelism) to a suitable value for your task.
+This parameter constrains the number of CPU cores used for concurrent query processing.

 When MAXDOP is set too high, excessive parallelism and wait-type delay may result, and when it is set too low, resources may not be fully used.